bitsnaps/yii2-travis-ci/README.md

 ### Code coverage support

-By default, code coverage is disabled in `codeception.yml` configuration file, you should uncomment needed rows to be able to collect code coverage.
+By default, code coverage is disabled by default in `codeception.yml` configuration file, but it's enabled in this example, you can comment out unnecessary rows to disable collecting code coverage.
 You can run your tests and collect coverage with the following command:

 ```
 #collect coverage for all tests